 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclose contingent assets and liabilities at the date of the financial statements, and report amounts of revenues and expenses during the reporting period.
 The Company bases these estimates on historical experience, the current economic environment, and various other assumptions that are believed to be reasonable under the circumstances.
 However, uncertainties associated with these estimates exist and actual results may differ from these estimates.
-The Company's significant estimates include: estimated useful lives of property and equipment, estimates of casualty reserves, estimates of insurance liabilities, estimate of AGR program liability, pension and other postretirement employee benefits cost and obligations (including expected return on plan assets, discount rates, and health care cost trend rates), and environmental reserves.
+The Company's significant estimates include: estimated useful lives of property and equipment, estimates of casualty reserves, estimates of insurance liabilities, estimate of AGR program liability, pension and other postretirement employee benefits cost and obligations (including expected return on plan assets, discount rates, and health care cost trend rates), estimated valuation of assets acquired by eminent domain, and environmental reserves.